-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Tom Hardy

-"The Dark Knight" star cradles his son, Louis, shortly after his birth eight years ago.
+"The Dark Knight" star cradles his son, Louis, shortly after his birth 10 years ago.

 Photo: